Recorder sonata in A minor (HWV 362)

-The Sonata in A minor (HWV 362) was composed (c.
+The Recorder sonata in A minor (HWV 362) was composed (c.
 1712) by George Frideric Handel for recorder and basso continuo (the autograph manuscript, a fair copy made most likely in 1712, gives this instrumentation in Italian: "flauto e cembalo").
 The work is also referred to as Opus 1 No. 4, and was first published in 1732 by Walsh.
 Other catalogues of Handel's music have referred to the work as HG xxvii, 15; and HHA iv/3,21.

 Both the Walsh edition and the Chrysander edition indicate that the work is for recorder ("flauto"), and published it as Sonata IV.

 A typical performance of the work takes about 11 minutes.

 Movements

 The work consists of four movements: